ShieldCoin/SHIELD-v2-old/README.md

   * 714,000 to 2,124,000: 62 coins
   * 2,124,000 to 4,248,000: 32 coins

-Binary (pre-compiled) wallets are available on all platforms at [https://ShieldCoin.github.io](https://www.shieldcurrency.com/#wallets)
+Binary (pre-compiled) wallets are available on all platforms [here.](https://www.shieldx.sh/wallets)

 Compiling Linux Wallet on Ubuntu/Debian (faster)
 ----------------------